Hornby Railways: Zero 1

+Although an important milestone, Zero 1 was not a lasting success.
+The Master Control unit last appeared in the catalog in 1985.
+The slave controller, the locomotive module, and the accessory module were still available until the late 1980s.
+The system is still used today by many modellers, highlighted by the demand on such sites like eBay for the items in the secondhand market.
 The Main Master unit was discontinued in 1986, and finally the last time Loco Modules were listed was in the 1991 catalogue 'Limited supplies of R955 Loco module are available'.
 Repairs to Zero 1 units were no longer undertaken by Hornby apparently due to 'Lack of available parts required'.